-I exts

-Question Number Answer Mark

-10 Accept EITHER choice: For chosen text: (4 marks) Two marks for choice stated with clear personal response shown; Two marks for clear reference to text with examples given from text to support choice made e.g. • points made about impact of technology - both texts • points made about the benefits of handwriting - both texts • both texts • both texts emphasise a link between handwriting and learning/achievement • Text One refers to studies and experts • Text One has a personal story included • Text One also mentions positive aspects of typing • Text One has an informal personal tone • Text Two he writer is older • Text Two is more pessimistic • Text Two is more pessimistic • Text Two analodes • Text Two ends on a negative note.
-For the other text: (2 marks) One mark for a clear personal response for reason text not chosen.
+Question Number Answer Mark 10 Accept EITHER choice: For chosen text: (4 marks) Two marks for choice stated with clear personal response shown.
+Two marks for clear reference to the text with examples given from the text to support choice made, e.g.: • both texts refer to research • Text One is written by a student • Text Two is written by a teacher • both texts address the reader directly • Text One suggests that not all music is beneficial • research in Text One suggests that music does not help • Text Two is more positive For the other text (2 marks) One mark for a clear personal response for reason the text was not chosen.
 One mark for an example to illustrate reason.
 Marks may be awarded for development of points as well as reference.
 Close critical analysis of language is an acceptable response.
-Examiners must evaluate answers on their merits and be alert to unusual responses which are, however, justified by evidence.
-Reward all valid responses that clearly state the reasons for the choices made.
+(Examiners must evaluate answers on their merits and be alert to unusual responses that are, however, justified by evidence.)
+Reward all valid responses that clearly state the reasons for the choices made. $(4 + 2)$ (6)

-(4+2) (6)